 There are some Brazilian artists that I’d love to see here in Portugal, where I live.
 But I’m in a small town, 1 hour from Lisbon.
-If I would just wait to receive news I’d never know Tribalistas played in Lisbon last year.
-So I started to follow them on Instagram and created Google Alerts for artists I’d like to see.
+If I would just wait to receive news I’d never know Tribalistas played in Lisbon in 2018.
+So I created Google Alerts for artists I’d like to see.

 Look for Brazilian restaurants or shops near you.
-Many students already told me they ordered food in Portuguese in Brazilian restaurants in their city!
+Many students already told me they ordered food in Portuguese in Brazilian restaurants in their city around the world!

 Also, check local apps, or Facebook groups for meetups or language events.
 In Athens, I used to go to a Spanish meetup and they had a Facebook page and group.

 Also, if you have other ideas, leave them in the comment section below – you’ll help another busy person like you!

 Pingback: Making the most of online Brazilian Portuguese lessons